joshlawrence/resources/notes/openbsd/setup.md

 - download the 6.1 installer:
   https://ftp5.usa.openbsd.org/pub/OpenBSD/6.1/amd64/

-this can later be used for `/etc/installurl`.
+this can later be used for `/etc/installurl` (note: this should be populated by default).

 ## setup
+- installer: if the installer hangs, use ctrl-c to cancel. `install` is a shell script and can be restarted from the shell.
 - check `/etc/installurl` to make sure the path for packages is correct.
 - run `syspatch` to update the system
 - copy `/etc/examples/doas.conf` to `/etc`.  `groups $user` to make sure your user is in the wheel group (user created at setup is put in wheel group by default).